 What ensures a successful surgery?

 Good surgery is based on proper and timely diagnosis.
-If the surgeon is efficient enough to establish the diagnosis and extent of the lesion, he is by no means stoppable to the most successful surgeries has offered.
+If the surgeon is efficient enough to establish the diagnosis and extent of the lesion, he is by no means stoppable to the most successful surgeries offered.

 Why should we keep a surgical history record?